SNagaAbhilash/cloud-engineer-test.web.app/README.md

 8.Configure security group settings to allow inbound traffic on port 8080(tomcat port number).
 ----------------------------------------------------------------------------------------------
+1. Configure Security Group
+ Edit Inbound Rules:
+In the security group click on the Inbound rules in the tab and then click Edit inbound rules.
+Add a rule to allow traffic:
+Protocol: TCP
+Port Range: 8080 (or the port your Tomcat server is running on, typically 8080)
-1.we are using public ip adress of the instance to open the tomcat page:-
+Source: Anywhere (0.0.0.0/0) for public access, or restrict to a specific IP range as needed we are using public ip adress of the instance to open the tomcat page:-

             https://3.27.90.92:8080